Updated Jan 4th 2024

-As of November 2023, the median home value in Melbourne is $937,736 according to CoreLogic, reflecting a 0.4% increase from the previous month and a 2.2% annual increase.
+As of January 2024, the median home value in Melbourne is $934k according to the Real Estate Institute of Victoria, reflecting a 0.4% increase from the previous month and a 2.2% annual increase.
 This can make it challenging for people to hop on the property ladder.

 In addition, the state government’s stamp duty tax can add significantly to the overall cost of buying a house in Melbourne.